Karthiswaran-R/Open-Source-Contribution-Advisor-Chatbot/README.md

  ##### Create a new Pull Request

 ## 8. License
-This project is licensed under the MIT License - see the [LICENSE] (./License) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.
 ## 🙌 Credits
 Built with 💚 by Karthiswaran R
 VLSI Engineer | Open Source Enthusiast | Creator of VLSI Design Hub